rsingh84/Compression-and-Uncompression/README.md

 # Compression-and-Uncompression

-Uses Huffman coding to compress and uncompress files.
+Uses Huffman encoding to compress and uncompress files.